Please scroll down for order info.

 “I never imagined what the end would be for Maria, whom I had come to love so deeply” (Katherine Arnoldi)

-to ORDER: Best bet is McNally Robinsons’s Booksellers in Winnipeg, or directly from:
+to ORDER: Best bets are commonword.ca, or McNally Robinsons’s Booksellers in Winnipeg, or your local bookstore.

 Winner of the McNally Robinson Book of the Year (2010).
 Comments of the jurors (Joan Barfoot, Trevor Cole, Richard LeBrun): Dora Dueck’s emotionally smart and unsentimental account of half a century in the life of a Mennonite immigrant to Manitoba moves eloquently from 1927, when she enters domestic service as a girl, through desire, pregnancy, poverty, war and a variety of affections and loyalities.
 With mind-and-heart-catching observations, Dueck creates a humane and fully satisfying depiction of times, places, communities and, most vitally, a compellingly astringent protagonist in the person of Maria Klassen.